 Through investments in capacity management and economies of scale, we have managed to increase our average capacity per ship from 2,500 TEU in 2003 to 6,500 TEU in 2017, significantly higher than the average of the top 10 cargo carriers.

 Confirmed in Q3 2017, our order of pioneering new ships underlines our leading role in driving global standards of ship design and energy efficiency.
 Delivery of the 11 x 23,000 TEU container ships is scheduled for 2019 and 2020.
 These mega-ships will be propelled by ultra-efficient G-type engines and will include the latest energy-saving technologies in line with the IMO’s Energy Efficiency Design Index (EEDI) standards.
 In addition, the ground-breaking size of the new ships will significantly reduce emissions per amount of cargo carried.

 Over the last six years, we have been upgrading our fleet of owned and operated ships to the latest standards of safety and fuel efficiency.
 Since its launch in 2011, our retrofitting programme has considerably reduced carbon dioxide emissions.
-In 2017, we retrofitted more than 250 ships with energy-saving technologies, including a specially designed bulbous bow, lighter and more efficient propellers, and new rudders designed to reduce drag.
+MSC has been investing in energy-saving technologies, including a specially designed bulbous bow, lighter and more efficient propellers, and new rudders designed to reduce drag.
 Hulls are treated with a silicon-based anti-fouling coating to minimise friction, the need for underwater cleaning and the risk of spread of invasive species.
 At the same time, our ship management centres are retrofitting our ships’ main propulsion engines to make them more efficient.